 The Group's primary risk management objective is to support its business objectives with sufficient economic capital.
 The Group employs risk models to determine the capital needed to cover unexpected losses from investment or other risks.
-This capital amount is known as economic capital and differs from regulatory capital as defined by the CBB using the Basel Accord (see Note 21).
+This capital amount is known as economic capital and differs from regulatory capital.
 The economic capital requirement for each reporting segment is determined for a one year horizon and subsequently the aggregated economic capital is stress tested under a dynamic VaR approach.
 The dynamic VaR is calculated by using a five-year planning horizon, a 99% one-tailed confidence level and by recognizing diversification benefits across asset classes.